 For claiming 80G Tax Exemption the following details have to be submitted in your Income Tax Return.

 - Amount of contribution made

 What is the section 80G Deduction Limit?

-80G deduction eligibility- The first thing to remember that donations made to prescribed relief funds and charitable Institutions only eligible for deduction and not all donations made are eligible for 80G tax exemption.
+80G deduction eligibility- The first thing to remember is that donations made to prescribed relief funds and charitable institutions are only eligible for deduction and not all donations made are eligible for 80G tax exemption.

 Frequently Asked Questions

 As per section 80G of the Income Tax Act, donations made to prescribed relief funds and charitable institutions are only eligible for the deduction, and not all donations made are eligible for 80G tax exemption.
 There are limits of % on the amount of donation made i.e 100% or 50%, which can be claimed accordingly.

 Under Section 80G deduction is provided on the basis of certain parameters.
 Deduction of the amount contributed or donated from his gross total income depends on the kind of trust/organization, where the contribution is made.